M12Shehab/VISTA-Producation/README.md

     ```bash
     python vista.py
     ```
+2. Clone or access the repository specified in **config.json**
-2. The tool will start processing the commits and vulnerabilities.
+3. The tool will start processing the commits and vulnerabilities.
 The output will be saved in the `data/{project_name}/` directory.

 ---
 ## **Acknowledgements**